Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 > Mark (main character of many of my stories):x
 >
-> > `[ Mark: male wolfkin thickfurOfBlack; Mark behavior: kind outgoing; Mark wears: tunic& breeches ]`
+> > `[ Mark: male wolfkin thickfurOfBlack; Mark behavior: kind outgoing; Mark wears: tunicand breeches ]`

 **RACES**

 > Wolfkin (primary race in most of my stories):
 >
-> > `[ wolfkin race: Lupinebody digitigradeBeastkin; wolfkin behavior: expressivetail&ears They friendly ]`
+> > `[ wolfkin race: Lupinebody digitigradeBeastkin; wolfkin behavior: expressivetailandears They friendly ]`

 **AUTHOR'S NOTE**

 The Author's Note seems to work well with a modified version of featherlite, taking aspects of caveman and other punctuation.

 In my experience to date, using new lines and regular featherlite separating categories of Author's Note appears to be less effective than combining them all into a single line entry.
 Generations follow the direction less effectively, and incoherence increases.
-As such, I use an Author's note that looks like the following (_updated July 5_).
+As such, I use an Author's note that looks like the following (_updated July 8_).

 > Author's Note (Modified Example):
 >
-> > `[ Author: Terry Pratchett; Tags: romantic& light; Genre: Romance ]`<br>
+> > `[ Author: Terry Pratchett; Tags: romanticand light; Genre: Romance ]`<br>
 > > Alternatively, the previous style I used was acceptable:
-> > `[ Author: Terry Pratcherr; Tone: romantic& light; WritingStyle: sesquipedalian&& creative ]`
+> > `[ Author: Terry Pratchett; Tone: romanticand light; WritingStyle: descriptiveand creative ]`
 >
 > Notes on these examples:
 >